openvinotoolkit/openvino/docs/get_started.md

    <h3><a name="get-started-learning-path">Learning Materials</a></h3>

    <p>With OpenVINO installed, you are ready to run your first inference and learn the workflow. <br /> Here is a set of hands-on demonstrations of various complexity levels to guide you through the process.
-You can run code samples, demo applications, or Jupyter notebooks.
-If you prefer working with GUI, you can also get started with DL Workbench. <br /></p>
+You can run code samples, demo applications, or Jupyter notebooks. <br /></p>

    <div id="GSG_nextstepchoice">
      <a href="openvino_docs_get_started_get_started_demos.html" >